-The Student Financial Services office can provide a Financial Aid Information Sheet listing the anticipated aid and disbursement dates that you can show to your program/university.
+The Student Financial Services office can provide a (click here: Financial Aid Information Sheet ) with anticipated aid information and disbursement dates that you can show to your program/university.
 Most study abroad programs are willing to wait for the portion of the payment covered by financial aid.

 It is your responsibility to assure that program/university fees are paid.
 Financial aid will be released directly to you (or parent/guardian) not the program.